OGGM/oggm/docs/structure.rst

     presence of glacier complexes and ice divides (this problem can be mitigated by defining glacier complexes as one single entity, requiring other strategies than currently standard in OGGM).
-A larger issue of glacier centric models is that they are focussed on simulating glaciers that have been inventoried, i.e. they cannot retrieve past (or present) uncharted glaciers.
+A larger issue of glacier centric models is that they are focused on simulating glaciers that have been inventoried, i.e. they cannot retrieve past (or present) uncharted glaciers.
 For these reasons, they are not well adapted for studying glacier evolution in climates when glaciers were widely different from today (e.g. the Last Glacial Maximum).